RayaanRA/low-level-notes/0_fundamentals/bitwiseOperations.md

 # Bitwise Operations
 **Definition**
-Bitwise operations are a set of operations done on a binary string that compares and manipulate the individual bits.
+Bitwise operations are a set of operations done on a binary string that compares and manipulates the individual bits.

 ## Bitwise AND
 For two inputs, each bit will be compared and will return 1 only if both bits are 1.